Student code of conduct

 - is based on alleged facts, which have not been the subject of a current or previous allegation and falls within the definition of Student Non-Academic

-- “Student” is an individual who is registered in a course or course of study at the College or who was registered in a course or course of study or applying for admission to the College at the time the Student Non-Academic Misconduct was alleged to have occurred.
+- “Student” is an individual who is registered in a course or course of study at the university or who were registered in a course or course of study or applying for admission to the university at the time the Student Non-Academic Misconduct was alleged to have occurred.

 - “Student Non-Academic Misconduct” means conduct that is prohibited as outlined in Appendix 1: Prohibited Conduct of the Student Non-Academic Misconduct Procedure.

-- “Students’ Association” means Alberta University of the Arts Students’ Association (ACADSA).
+- “Students’ Association” means Alberta University of the Arts Students’ Association (AUArts SA).